 We spur transformative impact

-By providing scholarships and personal support for university education, the Spark of Hope Foundation empowers bright young women from the Global South, especially from regions that are remote or in turmoil, to champion transformation.
+By providing scholarships for university education, we empower bright young women from the Global South to champion transformation.

 We enable outsize impact by women leaders